Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

-It was a huge boost for revenue, but we saw an emerging number of cyber-attacks utilizing SRI / PSI / ATI map commands – back in the days exclusive for legitimate government use.
-And that’s what happens when you blind one eye in to cut the costs and boost the economy.
+It was a massive boost for revenue, but we saw an emerging number of cyber-attacks utilizing SRI / PSI / ATI map commands – back in the days exclusive for legitimate government use.
+And that's what happens when you blind one in to cut the costs and boost the economy.

 “Security is always threated as unnecessary expense till you get a breach.
 Suddenly everyone is raising question why no-one predicted” – Mobile Security is no exception.